"The only therapy recommended by the National Institute for

 - Improved speech

 The long-term benefits are mainly due to learning to apply Alexander Technique skills in daily life.

 European Parkinson's Disease Association also provides further information about how Alexander Technique work can be of benefit to people living with Parkinson's.

 This video from the World Parkinson's Coalition shows how Robert benefits from The Alexander Technique.
 Caprice is a friend and colleague based in Toronto.

-If you would like to find out more about how the Alexander Technique can help you, or would like to book a free consultation, please contact me.
-I offer offer a package of lessons for people living with Parkinson's as well as their care partners which includes a complimentary introductory lesson for both.
+If you would like to discover more about how the Alexander Technique can help you, or would like to book a free no-obligation consultation, please feel free to contact me.
+I offer a package of lessons for people living with Parkinson's together with their care partners which includes a complimentary introductory lesson for both.